lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Cohort creation and management has moved from the **Advanced Settings** page in Studio to the Instructor Dashboard in the LMS.
-Course teams can use the new Cohorts tab there to add and rename cohorts, change a cohort's assignment method, associate cohorts with content groups, and specify whether course-wide and content-specific discussions are divided by cohort.
+Course teams can use the new Cohorts page there to add and rename cohorts, change a cohort's assignment method, associate cohorts with content groups, and specify whether course-wide and content-specific discussions are divided by cohort.